EstivenPad/EstivenPad/README.md

 # Hello world!
 I'm Estiven 👋

 - 📚 Currently learning English.
-- 📌 Looking a job where i can use my programming skills.
+- 📌 Looking for a job where i can use my programming skills.
 - 👾 I like watch series, movies and play videogames.

 ## Connect with me: